Consensys/mythril/tests/testdata/outputs_expected/calls.sol.o.markdown

 The return value of a message call is not checked.
 External calls return a boolean value.
 If the callee contract halts with an exception, 'false' is returned and execution continues in the caller.
 It is usually recommended to wrap external calls into a require statement to prevent unexpected states.

-## External Call To Fixed Address
+## External Call To User-Supplied Address
 - SWC ID: 107
-- Severity: Low
+- Severity: Medium
 - Contract: Unknown
 - Function name: `callstoredaddress()`
 - PC address: 779